RENwasTakenwasTaken/tankix_client_download/README.md

-# TankiX Client Installer - Behind the Scenes (script reveal)
+# Revive TankiX Client Installer - Behind the Scenes (script reveal)

-This TankiX Launcher/Installer was scripted specifically for people who would not want to do much technical stuff, but want a straightforward install for Tanki X.
+This TankiX Launcher/Installer (for the Revived Version of Tanki X) was scripted specifically for people who would not want to do much technical stuff, but want a straightforward install for Tanki X.

 Written in: **Python**